 Unfortunately, PSP is still in Beta and is getting deprecated in the next Kubernetes release (Kubernetes 1.21) and will be entirely removed in Kubernetes 1.25.

 PSP enables admins to prevent running containers that violate defined security policies.
 (Example: Prevent running containers that require a specific set of system capabilities).

 Challenges with PSP?

 PodSecurityPolicy has been stuck in Beta since its introduction in Kubernetes-v1.3.
 As all of us know, any Kubernetes API that stands in Beta for more than nine months will follow the rule of being deprecated and then gradually removed.
-PSP escaped from this rule for a while, but the time comes to remove it definitively from the API.
+PSP escaped from this rule for a while, but it is time to remove it definitively from the API.

 - PSP doesn’t handle auto-injected sidecars well,

-- Challenges in validating objects in CI/CD pipelines,
+- Challenges when validating objects in CI/CD pipelines,

 - Difficulties in assigning PSPs, with confusion in mutating/non-mutating PSPs,

 - And many more.